apache/fury-site/docs/start/java.md

 }
 ```

-Reuse a `Fory` instance instead of rebuilding it for every value.
+Reuse a `Fory` instance within one thread instead of rebuilding it for every
+value. `Fory` is not thread-safe; use `ThreadSafeFory` for shared concurrent
+access.
 Continue with
 [Java Object Serialization](../object-serialization/java/index.md),
 [xlang mode](../object-serialization/java/xlang.md),
 [native mode](../object-serialization/java/native.md), or